 Just like HTTPS, OpenVPN uses certificates to protect the user against man-in-the-middle attacks.
 With HTTPS there are centralized registrars called Certificate Authorities (CAs).
 They are cryptographically trusted by your operating system or browser, and issue and sign certificates for websites.
 This works in HTTPS because there are common standards to issue and revoke certificates, as well as to attribute the domains they are issued for to a specific owner.
 OpenVPN clients require you to install the VPN’s certificate yourself, usually by simply saving it on your computer, and instructing the OpenVPN client where the file is located.

 HMAC stands for keyed-Hash Message Authentication Code.
 A Message Authentication Code is a protection against data being altered in transit by an attacker who has the ability to read the data in real-time.
 Out of many possibilities on how to reliably authenticate messages, TLS and OpenVPN use hashes (hence the H in HMAC).

 To encrypt the control channel ExpressVPN uses AES-256-CBC.
 AES is one of the most widely used encryption standards, based on the Rijndael cipher developed by Belgian cryptographers Joan Daemen and Vincent Rijmen.
 256 refers to its size, 256-bit, the largest available.
 CBC stands for Cipher Block Chaining, which makes each message passed dependent on the previous one.
 This way even a brief interruption in the channel can be quickly detected.

-Data-channel encryption protection helps you against your information being visible to the parties that your data travels through.
-ExpressVPN uses a symmetric encryption scheme, in which the key is negotiated using the elliptic curve Diffie–Hellman key exchange.
+Data-channel encryption protects against your information being visible to the parties that your data travels through.
+ExpressVPN uses a symmetric encryption scheme, in which the key is negotiated using the elliptic curve Diffie-Hellman key exchange.
 The ExpressVPN server and your VPN app use clever mathematics to negotiate and verify a secret key that is then used to encrypt the data for the entire session.
-Once you reconnect, a new key is used.
-This enables perfect forward secrecy, meaning it is impossible to decrypt old VPN sessions even if your computer or the VPN server were suddenly compromised.